 Both fake and original have that detail but on the original one, however, you put the cap, it will automatically fall right into place and the two C letters (the Chanel logo) will line up with the bottle.
 A very cool and interesting feature that fake does not have.

 One more thing is the atomizer.
 The atomizer on the original is bright, metallic, and glossy colored, and it’s slightly raised up.

 The fake ones look rusted and old and also do a very poor job.

 Last but not least — the scent.
 The reason why this is the last thing is because if you’re getting Bleu de Chanel for the first time, then you probably don’t exactly know how to smell it and even if you smelled it before, it’s not likely that you would recognize it.

-However, if you’re already familiar with what does Bleu de Chanel smells like exactly, then just by smelling the perfume you will be able to tell are you dealing with a fake.
+However, if you’re already familiar with what Bleu de Chanel smells like exactly, then just by smelling the perfume you will be able to tell if are you dealing with a fake.

 The presentation of Bleu De Chanel EDT is very classy, dark, and clean, it looks elegant and gives an expensive type of vibes.

 It comes in a very dark shade of blue, the bottle is slightly transparent but very polished and glossy.
 It comes with a black cap that has a Chanel logo on top of it and magnetic closure.